FaustFuture/calendar-booking-whop/NOTIFICATION_SETUP.md

 # Meeting Notification Setup

-This application sends push notifications to users and admins 15 minutes and 2 minutes before scheduled meetings using Whop's notification system.
+This application sends push notifications to users and admins 24 hours, 2 hours, and 30 minutes before scheduled meetings using Whop's notification system.

 ## How It Works

 1. **Cron Job**: A cron job runs every minute to check for upcoming meetings
-2. **Time Windows**: The system checks if any meetings are starting in 15 minutes or 2 minutes
+2. **Time Windows**: The system checks if any meetings are starting in 24 hours, 2 hours, or 30 minutes
-3. **Notifications**: Sends push notifications to both the member and company admins
+3. **Notifications**: Sends push notifications to both the member and company admins simultaneously
 4. **Tracking**: Marks notifications as sent to prevent duplicates

 ## Setup Instructions